Blazemeter/CorrelationsRecorderTemplates/README.md

   1. If the template's version ain't installed: you must click on install button, before loading it.
   1. If the template's version is installed: click the load button to load it.

-Note: If you installed a template that required external dependencies, this will trigger a JMeter reset (or ask you to manually reset other wise).
+Note: If you installed a template that required external dependencies, this will trigger a JMeter reset (otherwise ask you to manually reset).
 After that, just repeat the process until the point where you can load it, and click the load button.

 ---